rinshadcp/chat-app-fe/README.md

 - **User Authentication with Firebase**: Sign up, login, and logout using Firebase Authentication (supports Google and email/password).
 - **Netflix-style UI**: Display popular, trending, and top-rated movies in a slick, Netflix-inspired UI.
 - **GPT-Powered Movie Search**: Search for related movies using GPT.
 Type in a movie like "3 Idiots" and get recommendations for similar films.
-- **Movie Categories**: Browse movies by genre, including action, comedy, drama, and more.
+- **Movie Categories**: Browse movies by genre, including now playing, popular, top rated, and more.
 - **Responsive Design**: Works seamlessly on desktops, tablets, and mobile devices.

 ## Prerequisites